WestJet: 2000–2003: Domestic expansion

 Due to restructuring in the Canadian airline industry resulting from Air Canada's takeover of Canadian Airlines in 2000, WestJet expanded into Eastern Canada, beginning service to the cities of Hamilton and Ottawa, Ontario, and Moncton, New Brunswick.
 The airline selected John C. Munro Hamilton International Airport to be the focus of its Eastern Canadian operations and its main connection point in Eastern Canada.

-In 2001, WestJet's expansion continued with routes to Fort McMurray and Comox.
-It also added Sault Ste.
+In 2001, WestJet's expansion continued with routes to Comox, along with Sault Ste.
 Marie, Sudbury, Ontario, Thompson and Brandon, Manitoba; however, service to each of these four cities has since been withdrawn.
 Service to Brandon, Manitoba and Sudbury, Ontario, was subsequently resumed by WestJet's wholly owned subsidiary, WestJet Encore.

 In 2002, the airline also added another two new Eastern Canadian destinations: the Ontario cities of London and Toronto.
 In April 2003, WestJet added Windsor, Montreal, Halifax, St. John's and Gander.

 WestJet entered into a two-year agreement with Air Transat in August 2003 whereby WestJet aircraft would be filled by Transat's two main tour operators, World of Vacations and Transat Holidays.
 These chartered flights operated largely to destinations in Mexico and the Caribbean and the planes were operated by WestJet crews.
 This agreement between WestJet and Air Transat was amicably terminated in February 2009.

 In 2004, rival airline Air Canada accused WestJet of industrial espionage and filed a civil suit against WestJet in Ontario Superior Court.
-Air Canada accused WestJet of accessing Air Canada confidential information via a private website in order to gain a business advantage.
-On May 29, 2006, WestJet admitted to the charges leveled by Air Canada and agreed to pay C$5.5 million in legal and investigation fees to Air Canada and donate C$10 million to various children's charities in the names of Air Canada and WestJet.
+Air Canada accused WestJet of accessing Air Canada confidential information via a private website to gain a business advantage.
+On May 29, 2006, WestJet admitted to the charges levelled by Air Canada and agreed to pay C$5.5 million in legal and investigation fees to Air Canada and donate C$10 million to various children's charities in the names of Air Canada and WestJet.